 Publication Date: 2012

-Individual Differences by A title in the modular "Principles of Psychology" series, designed for A- level and other introductory courses.
+Individual Differences: Normal and Abnormal by A title in the modular "Principles of Psychology" series, designed for A- level and other introductory courses.
 While normal individuals obviously differ from each other in various ways, psychologists have emphasized differences in intelligence and personality.
 This emphasis is reflected in the book, and various different views are discussed at length.; Abnormality has always been a source of fascination, although it has been difficult to form a good understanding of why and how abnormality develops.
 Psychologists have also grappled with other complex issues, such as how to classify abnormal individuals and what forms of treatment will prove beneficial.
 In spite of complexities, much progress has been made.

 Call Number: 155.22 EYS + eBook

 Publication Date: 1994

 Individual Differences and Personality by One of the most important ways in which psychology differs from the natural sciences arises from the existence of individual differences.
 In its study of individual differences, this book aims to identify dimensions that are applicable to everyone, but that discriminate among people.

 Introduction to Forensic and Criminal Psychology 6th Ed by Introduction to Forensic Criminal Psychology 6th edition provides a clear, comprehensive and engaging coverage of the subject.
 With a continued emphasis on key empirical findings and the theory stemming from this research, this book will equip you with a deep and contextualised understanding of this fascinating area.

 Publication Date: 2018